bgiesing/brandongiesing.com/content/post/twit-2017-thoughts.md

 So 2 out of 5, not really good but then again a lot of these were personal nitpicks more than actually bad.
 Like even though This Week in Google is named badly, it's still a good show despite name.

 So what changes am I suggesting this time around?
-Well in addtion to the 3 Nopes above:
+Well in addition to the 3 Nopes above:

 1. Update more shows to a more professional style like you did with TNSS and TNT.
 It doesn't have to be full on but here's an example of a couple of small tweaks:
     - Don't show the lower third at all times.
 TNSS and TNT are good about this (still not perfect), only show the show logo unless a lower third is needed.
     - Give some shows updated logos.
 Their flagship show, This Week in Tech, has had the same ugly gradient logo for 10+ years and the logo is different from the intro to the lower third to the podcast art.
-Make them consistant also.
+Make them consistent also.
     - Give some shows proper intros.
 Most are just a stock background with the podcast art and title/date.
 TWiT, TNT, All About Android, and TNSS are great examples of great intros and more shows should be like that.
 2. Bring back something like Game On.
 Maybe not the exact show but gaming is a big part of Tech so having some kind of gaming show would greatly enhance the lineup.
 3. Update the Bumper at the beginning of each show.
 You guys have a new logo animation you've been using for channel promos (like the one for the new Tech News Weekly) so why not use it at the beginning of each show instead of the old 3D animation you've been using since you moved to the Brick House studios back in 2011-12